Noise-induced shallow circuits and absence of barren plateaus: Observable expectation values of noisy random quantum circuits

-Here, $\Phi_{[L-\ell,L]}$ denotes the channel $\Phi$ restricted only to the last $\ell$ layers, where $\ell \coloneqq O(\log(1/(\delta \varepsilon^2)))$. \end{proposition} Note that if $P$ is local, then $\Tr(P \Phi_{[L-\ell,L]}(\rho_0))$ can be computed efficiently classically via light-cone arguments.
-Moreover, if $\Phi^{*}_{[L-\ell,L]}(P)$ is close to something proportional to the identity (which can be verified efficiently classically), then we can certify that our algorithm has succeeded.
-If $P$ is global, then we can just output zero instead for estimating the expectation value with inverse-polynomial precision.
-Collectively, these insights underpin a classical simulation algorithm capable of estimating Pauli expectation values of random quantum circuits affected by --possibly non-unital-- noise.
-Its runtime depends polynomially by the inverse of the precision for one dimensional architectures and quasipolynomially for higher dimensional ones.
+Note that if \(O\) is local and the desired accuracy \(\varepsilon\) is constant in the number of qubits, then \(\Tr(O \Phi_{[L-\ell,L]}(\rho_0))\) can be computed efficiently classically via light-cone arguments.
+Moreover, if \(\Phi^{*}_{[L-\ell,L]}(O)\) is close to something proportional to the identity (which can be verified efficiently classically), then we can certify that our algorithm has succeeded.
+If \(O\) is a global Pauli observable, then we can just output zero for estimating the expectation value with inverse-polynomial precision (because of Eq.~\eqref{eq:paulidecSUM}).
+Collectively, these insights underpin a classical simulation algorithm capable of estimating Pauli expectation values of random quantum circuits affected by—possibly non-unital—noise, as explained in Subsection~\ref{sub:simu}.
+Its runtime depends polynomially on the inverse of the precision for one-dimensional architectures and quasipolynomially for higher-dimensional ones.